Epinephelus epistictus: Distribution

 The dotted grouper is found in the Indo-Pacific region.
 It has a discontinuous distribution which extends from the Red Sea and Gulf of Aden, the coast of East Africa off Eritrea, Kenya, Zanzibar and off southern Mozanmbique and KwaZulu-Natal as well as northwestern Madagascar.
 In Asia it is found in the Persian Gulf, off India, Indonesia, the South China Sea and southern Japan.
-In the Pacific it occurs off Papua New Guinea and Australia, although it is absent from the Philippines.
+In the Pacific it occurs off Papua New Guinea and Australia, although it is rarely sighted in the Philippines, with the only well documented thriving population in the country found in Cebu.
 It has been recorded in Malaysia.

 Habitat and biology

 The dotted grouper prefers deeper waters at depths of 71 to 290 m and is found over rocky and sandy substrates.

 Taxonomy

 The dotted grouper was first formally described as Serranus epistictus in 1842 by the Dutch zoologist Coenraad Jacob Temminck (1778-1858) and his student, the German ichthyologist Hermann Schlegel (1804-1884), with the type locality given as Nagasaki.
 There are some differences in counts of lateral line scales and in the size of the spots and their distribution in fish from the Indian Ocean compared to those taken in the Pacific Ocean.